Breaking the Trend: How to Avoid Cherry-Picked Signals: Description of the empirical analysis

 {\clr The other objective advantage of $\ARP$ is that it} constructs a rotationally invariant portfolio {which makes the Sharpe ratio less dependent on the subjective selection of futures used to define the investment universe, as well as on discretionary choices regarding the relative number of FX, stock index, bond, and commodity futures. $\ARP$ also by consequence }applies trend-following to eigenvenvectors while allocating equal unconditional risk to each eigenvector of the covariance matrix.
 While rotational invariance is a desirable theoretical property, the equal unconditional risk allocation among eigenvectors is a more desired property for asset manager{s}.
 Moreover, \cite{Valeyre} demonstrated that the $\ARP$ portfolio is optimal—achieving the highest Sharpe ratio—under the assumption that the covariance of the $\xi_{i,k}$ terms in Eq. \eqref{eq:autoco} follows a particular random matrix structure, which is considered realistic.
 Implementing the $\ARP$ portfolio is relatively straightforward and consists of normalizing the trend indicators by the inverse square root of the correlation matrix, rather than by the full inverse as in the classical Markowitz framework.}

-{We decided to focus primarily on exponential moving averages ($\EMA$) as trend indicators to feed the Agnostic Risk Parity ($\ARP$) strategy, as they are theoretically optimal according to \cite{Grebenkov, Zakamuli}, assuming the validity of Eq. \eqref{eq:autoco}.
+{We decided to focus primarily on exponential moving averages ($\EMA$) as trend indicators to feed the Agnostic Risk Parity ($\ARP$) strategy, as they are theoretically optimal according to \cite{Grebenkov, Zakamuli}, assuming the validity of Eq. \eqref{eq:autoco}. {\clrr The formula in Eq. \eqref{eq:optimal} is morever valid only under the assumption that the $\EMA$ is used as the indicator.
+There is no tautology.
+If we replicate Grebenkov’s formula of Eq. \eqref{eq:optimal} using an $\EMA$, this indicates that the Grebenkov model is appropriate.
+Indeed, we would not replicate Grebenkov’s formula for another process, even when using an $\EMA$ as the indicator}.
 Accordingly, we tested various $\EMA$ configurations and measured how the empirical Sharpe ratio of the resulting portfolio depends on the $\EMA$ parameter, in line with Grebenkov’s theoretical predictions.
 Additionally, we explored more complex trend indicators based on multiple time scales—such as the Moving Average Convergence Divergence ($\MACD$)—to empirically validate whether the $\EMA$ remains the optimal choice.}

 {We backtested the Agnostic Risk Parity ($\ARP$) strategy on a global universe including Futures on commodities, FX, stock indices and bonds on a period 25th of {M}ay 1990 and stops on the 7th of {D}ecember 2023. }